How to get an Award from the Trust

 All applications must clearly show a need which falls within the CIO's objects and set out clearly how the project will benefit the people of Pilton.
 To fulfil the requirements for a grant or loan you will have to clearly demonstrate the charitable purposes of you project and afterwards a short report (1 page) will be required to demonstrate the outcomes achieved, how the money was spent, repayment of any loan or profit made, the people who benefited and any lessons learnt.
 In particular cases a short presentation to the Trustees and/or to the community may be requested.
 This is essential for the trust to maintain its charitable status.
 We may also limit the number of awards possible for multiple applications by individuals for the same activity.

-Future awards by the CIO will be made on the basis of being for a specific project and for a specific timescale.
+Awards will be made on the basis of being for a specific project and for a specific timescale.
 Significant changes to the scope and content of a project and the timescale within which it will be carried out may require a re-application.

 back to top